Harris and Trump seek Arab American votes in Michigan in effort to shore up battleground states

 "That’s my reaction.
 That’s sometimes what happens,” he said at the airport in Detroit.

-“My message remains, first of all, we have got to end this war," Harris said.
-“And I think what has happened now, with the killing of Sinwar,” which creates an opening to halt the fighting and bring the hostages home.
+On Friday, 52 Lebanese Americans endorsed Harris and her running mate, Minnesota Gov. Tim Walz, saying in a letter that they “know that the voice of our community will be heard” under their leadership.

+The letter reiterates calls for a cease-fire, and it cites a recent decision by the Department of Homeland Security to extend temporary legal status to Lebanese citizens in the U.S. Such status is made available to people from certain countries marred by war, turmoil or natural disasters.

-But the Democrat has been greeted by demonstrators protesting U.S. support of Israel in the conflict.
+But Harris has also faced demonstrators protesting U.S. support of Israel in the conflict.
 During a closed-door meeting Thursday with students at the University of Wisconsin-Milwaukee, she was confronted by one, based on a video posted by a pro-Palestinian student group on social media.

 According to the video, as Harris was telling students she was invested in them, a protester interrupted her saying, “And in genocide, right?
 Billions of dollars in genocide?”